AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 <!-- Another thing that has to be taken into account with solid motors is reliability: small difference in the propellant, external conditions (temperature, humidity etc.) and in the igniter can cause significant difference in the *performance* of the motor, i.e. the amount of total thrust it will provide.
 Hence, you have to design your control algorithms to react in real-time to the measured acceleration profile, which you don't really know until you don't start the engine. -->

-# The role of the on-board software
+## The role of the on-board software

-Skyward develops and maintains all kinds of software: some is used for simulating the trajectory of the flight, other is used by Mission Control in the **Ground Station** during launch-day, and another part, the so-called **on-board software**, is a bunch of C++ code that gets actually executed _inside_ the rocket.
+Skyward develops and maintains all kinds of software: some is used for simulating the trajectory of the flight, other is used by Mission Control in the **Ground Station** during launch-day, and another part, the so-called **on-board software**, is a bunch of code written in C++ that gets executed _inside_ the rocket.

 But where _exactly_ inside the rocket?